 Robert is a litigation partner who advises on high-value and complex disputes, predominantly for clients within the agricultural sector.
-Robert’s practice centres on a wide range of commercial disputes and inheritance-type disputes with a particular focus on proprietary estoppel cases.
+Robert’s practice centres on a wide range of commercial disputes, inheritance disputes and wider real property disputes.

 Much of Robert’s work is confidential, but a summary of his relevant experience includes: